mergermarket/cdflow/guides/secrets.md

 }
 ```

-## Platform - settin Credstash up for a team
+## Platform - setting Credstash up for a team

 In order for a team / project to be able to use Credstash, you need to create a KMS key for them as well as run `credstash -t %TABLE_NAME% setup` to pre-create Dynamo DB table.